AlexLabram/CreativeWriting/wb/Mereverse.md

 This is a soft-fantasy world: no attempt is made to synchronise with real history since the idea of a single consensus reality is *itself* an aspect of the Creeping Mundanity, and since infomorphs can change shape to fit the medium they're in.
 (An elf that escapes into WoW would grow purple skin and excessively long ears!)
 Thus, much less author research is needed to avoid anachronisms etc - you can pretty much just roll with it.

-## Plot entry points

-+ An artist has been unknowingly hired as a Courier: she doesn't know why this guy on the internet wants digital art of a specific remote pond, but for that much money she's not going to ask too hard.  ...Until it turns out that the OP had a watch on that last tree she drew.
-Suddenly she's on the run through the moors(?), trying to escape the armed nutjobs chasing her whilst desperately seeking a signal so she can call for help.
-Her only source of advice being the dryad that keeps knocking on her tablet's screen *from the inside*.
-+ An experienced middle-aged Courier, who has been read in on the full story, draws a stream by rote but *fails* to pick up the naiad caught in it.
-+ After a particularly brutal purge, a member of the Ordo Prohibitorum asks himself: [are we the bad guys](https://www.youtube.com/watch?v=hn1VxaMEjRU)?
-+ A teenager reads the wrong book and falls into a mere, Narnia-style.
-+ Someone transcribes the wrong poem, releases a demon onto the internet (per that one [Buffy episode](https://buffy.fandom.com/wiki/I_Robot,_You_Jane)).
-+ What do the critter collective get up to on the internet?